amoriss/JavaScript_Selections_Loops/README.md

 FIZZBUZZ is a very common coding interview problem.
 Below are the instructions to solving the problem:

-1. Create a `for` loop that evaluates numbers from 1 to 100 like the problem above.
+1. Create .
-2. Write a `if/else` selection statement inside the body of the the loop that checks the following:
+2. Write a `if/elsea `for` loop that evaluates numbers from 1 to 100 like the problem above` selection statement inside the body of the the loop that checks the following:
    - If the number is divisible by 3, then console.log `'FIZZ'`
    - If the number is divisible by 5, then console.log `'BUZZ'`
    - If the number is divisible by both 3 and 5, then console.log `'FIZZBUZZ'`